Signs of hearing loss in adults

 Losing your hearing may seem like a part of ageing that's unavoidable, but there are ways to help improve your hearing, even when hearing aids no longer work.

-Research shows a link between hearing loss and loneliness, depression and dementia.1,2 That's why if you think you have hearing loss, it's important you take action as soon as possible.
-Ignoring the signs can affect more than just your ability to hear.
+Research suggests there is a link between hearing loss and loneliness.1,2 That's why if you think you have hearing loss, it's important you take action as soon as possible.
+Ignoring the signs may affect more than just your ability to hear.

 "My wife and I are very social.
 We go out, we dance, we go to karaoke nights, dinner with friends, we go to dinner alone, and enjoy each other.
 But I was losing that and I couldn't understand."